This tutorial teaches you how to select and configure a SQL client in order to access the database schemas used by Semarchy xDM.

 1. Click the Add button to finalize the creation of your security rule.

-In the next step, you will connect to the database using pgAdmin.
-If you want to connect using DBeaver instead, go to step 7.
-Connect to any database using DBeaver.
+Next, you will connect to the database using pgAdmin.
+If you want to connect using DBeaver instead, go to ⑦ Connect to any database with DBeaver.

-In this step, you will add 2 connections in pgAdmin to access the repository and data location schemas for PostgreSQL.
+In this section, you will add two connections in pgAdmin to access the repository and data location schemas for PostgreSQL.

 Adding a connection for semarchy_repository lets you access xDM metadata.

-1. Name the connection after the schema name semarchy_repository
+1. Name the connection after the schema name (i.e., semarchy_repository).

-1. If your database is hosted on an Azure or AWS server, you need to connect using an SSH tunnel: navigate to the SSH Tunnel tab and enter the following parameters:
+1. (Optional) If your database is hosted on an Azure or AWS server, you need to connect using an SSH tunnel.
+Navigate to the SSH Tunnel tab and enter the following parameters:

 1. Click Save to finalize the creation of your new connection.